-- “Intervention with Problem Officers” (with several former and current Albany doctoral students), in Criminal Justice and Behavior, 2013
+“Intervention with Problem Officers” (with several former Albany doctoral students), in Criminal Justice and Behavior, 2013;

-Professor Worden is also one of a team of researchers who serve as the research partner to the Albany and Syracuse police departments and to criminal justice task forces in Albany, Oneida, Onondaga, Rensselaer, and Schenectady counties.
+Professor Worden is also one of a team of researchers who serve as the research partner to the Albany and Syracuse police departments and to criminal justice task forces in Oneida, Onondaga, and Rensselaer counties.

 Professor Worden serves on the New York State Law Enforcement Accreditation Council, to which he was first appointed by New York’s governor in 2001, and reappointed five times since.
 Previously, Professor Worden served on the National Research Council’s Committee to Review Research on Police Policies and Practices, whose report, Fairness and Effectiveness in Policing: The Evidence, was published by the National Academies Press in 2004.
-He also served on the City of Albany’s Gun Violence Task Force, in 2007-2009, on Albany County’s Reentry Task Force, and on New York State’s Crime Analyst Certification Committee.
+He also served on the City of Albany’s Gun Violence Task Force in 2007-2009, Albany County’s Reentry Task Force in 2008-2014, and New York State’s Crime Analyst Certification Committee in 2008-2010.